codyc1515/ha-centrik/README.md

 Centrik for Home Assistant helps you keep track of active medications and repeat dates in your calendar.

-## Important Disclaimer

-This project is community-made.

-- We are **not affiliated with Centrik**.
-- This integration is **not provided, reviewed, or supported by Centrik**.

 ## What You Get

 - One calendar per active medication